 Next, you will be prepared for the fMRI machine.
-This preparation involves removing any metal from your body and clothing (i.e. jewelry, hairpins, pens, eyeglasses, body piercings, etc.).
+This preparation involves removing any metal from your body and clothing (i.e., jewelry, hairpins, pens, eyeglasses, body piercings, etc.).
 At this point we will ask you to change into the scrubs that we have on hand to prevent any interference with the fMRI procedure.
 Your belongings will be secured in these offices and made available after the study.

 You will then have a small hollow tube called an intravenous (IV) line placed in a vein in your arm by an anesthesiologist.
-To help reduce the discomfort, the anesthesiologist will first numb your skin with a numbing medicine (Lidocaine) before the IV needle is inserted.
+To help reduce the discomfort, the anesthesiologist will first numb your skin with a numbing medicine (lidocaine) before the IV needle is inserted.

 Standard monitors will then be placed onto your body, which are used to measure and record vital signs such as blood pressure, pulse, and heart rate.
 You will be placed in the fMRI machine.
 A picture of your brain will be obtained with fMRI.
 This is not painful, but it is noisy.
 The noise is a series of beeps that the fMRI scanner generates.
-Your earphones will reduce the noise to a comfortable level.